detroitenglish/haveibeenpwned-zxcvbn-lambda-api/README.md

     https://{{GENERATED_ID}}.execute-api.{{AWS_REGION}}.amazonaws.com/production/{{ROUTE_PREFIX}}/{{SCORING_ENDPOINT}}
 ```

-### The Request
+### Request

 POST user password input as JSON with field `password` like so:
 ```
 {
   "password": "monkey123"
 }
 ```

-### The Response
+### Response

-The API will respond with `ok` indicating successful scoring and range search, a strength estimation `score` of 0 through 4 per `zxcvbn`, and `pwned` matches, indicating the number times the input appears in the `haveibeenpwned` database.
+The API will reply with an appropriate status code and return JSON with `ok` indicating successful scoring and range search, a strength estimation `score` of 0 through 4 per `zxcvbn`, and `pwned` matches, indicating the number times the input appears in the `haveibeenpwned` database.

 ```
 {